BearDooks/code-learn/project.md

 ## Core Features:
 *   **Interactive Lessons:** Display coding lessons with explanations, code examples, and exercises.
-*   **Code Editor:** An integrated, interactive code editor where users can write and run code directly in the browser.
 *   **Automated Feedback/Testing:** System to evaluate user-submitted code against test cases and provide immediate feedback.
 *   **User Authentication:** Allow users to create accounts, log in, and manage their profiles.
 *   **Progress Tracking:** Track user progress through lessons and projects.